simgrid/simgrid/examples/README.rst

 -----------------

   - **Cloud basics**
-    This example starts some computations both on PMs and VMs, and migrates some VMs around.
+    This example starts some computations both on PMs and VMs and migrates some VMs around.

     .. tabs::